nestorrente/erdiagram/docs/Library_usage.md

 console.log(outputCode);

 // Way 2: create an EntityRelationshipModelToDatabaseCodeConverter.
-// That class implements the EntityRelationshipModelSourceCodeGenerator interface,
+// That class implements the SourceCodeGenerator interface,
 // which allows to transform the EntityRelationshipModel to the output code directly.
 // It does the 2-step conversion under the hood.